carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 ### Using NINJA for OTU picking

-For this workshop we will use a closed reference OTU-picker called NINJA, which stands for NINJA Is Not Just Another aligner.
-NINJA requires the input to be a single fasta file that contains the clean sequences for each sample.
+For this workshop, we will use a closed reference OTU-picker called NINJA, which stands for NINJA Is Not Just Another aligner.
+NINJA requires the input to be a single FASTA file that contains the clean sequences for each sample.
 SHI7 is designed to specifically produce the type of input file required by NINJA.
 The `combined_seqs.fna` file produced by SHI7 is also compatible with other OTU pickers.
 The default database used by NINJA is the GreenGenes 97% ID database.
 The full documentation for NINJA is located here: [NINJA documentation](https://github.com/GabeAl/NINJA-OPS).

 We can run NINJA with the following parameters: *Time estimate: 3 minutes*